diegopoza/guest-writer/articles/section-b.markdown

 ### Setup an authorization URL

 User authorization with Auth0 involves redirecting the user to an authorization URL which provides an authorization dialog.
 After authorization, the user is redirected to a callback URL which contains details about the user' authorization.

 An authorization URL requires parameters including `redirect_uri`, `client_id` and a few other parameters as seen [here](https://auth0.com/docs/protocols/oauth2#authorization-endpoint).
-Specifically, when authorizing using the Authorization Code Grant Flow with PKCE, the `code_challenge` and `code_challenge_method` parameters are required.
+Specifically, when using the Authorization Code Grant Flow with PKCE, the `code_challenge` and `code_challenge_method` parameters are required.

 To get started with this, add the code below to the file `/lib/utils/url_utils.dart`: